Can Saxenda (Liraglutide) Cause Hair Loss?

-Evening dosing may reduce dawn phenomenon effects but increases overnight hypoglycemia risk
+Evening dosing may reduce dawn phenomenon effects but increases the risk of overnight hypoglycemia.

-Morning administration offers better daytime glucose control but may cause afternoon blood sugar spikes
+Morning administration offers better daytime glucose control but may cause higher blood sugar levels in the afternoon.

-Individual factors like work schedule, meal timing, and hypoglycemia history determine optimal dosing time
+Individual factors like work schedule, meal timing, and hypoglycemia history determine the optimal dosing time.

 Long-acting insulin, also called basal insulin, provides 24-hour background glucose control through steady hormone release.
 Unlike rapid-acting insulin that handles meals, basal insulin mimics your pancreas's natural background insulin production.
 Common types include insulin glargine (Lantus), insulin detemir (Levemir), and insulin degludec (Tresiba), each with slightly different duration and peak times.